Tornado outbreak of May 15–16, 2025: Wolf Creek–Hudgens–Marion, Illinois

-The storm that produced this violent, fast-moving tornado was first tornado-warned at 5:09 p.m.
-CDT by the National Weather Service St. Louis, Missouri while it was over Sainte Genevieve County, Missouri; another tornado warning was issued two minutes for parts of Perry County, Missouri by the National Weather Service Paducah, Kentucky as it crossed over into its CWA.
-The initial circulation then dissipated and a new one formed further to the south and progressed eastward, crossing the state line into Illinois.
-Following the issuance of a fifth tornado warning for the cell at 6:08 p.m.
-CDT, the tornado touched down along Grassy Road at 6:15 p.m.
+This violent, fast-moving tornado touched down along Grassy Road at 6:15 p.m.
 CDT northwest of Wolf Creek in Williamson County, initially causing mostly EF0 tree damage as it moved due east.
 Nearing IL 148, the tornado intensified to EF1 strength, destroying an outbuilding and heavily damaging a mobile home as it crossed the highway.
 The tornado then rapidly intensified and reached high-end EF3 intensity as it struck the USP Marion, a federal prison, where several staff housing buildings had their roofs removed and multiple exterior walls knocked down.
 At this point, the tornado warning for the storm was upgraded to a particularly dangerous situation tornado warning because radar had confirmed the presence of debris being lofted by the tornado.
 Continuing eastward at EF3 intensity, the tornado caused heavy tree damage, including some trees that were stubbed and debarked, as it approached and crossed I-57, and snapped a large double wooden post transmission line at its base.
 The tornado then struck Hudgens, snapping trees and damaging several homes as it crossed IL 37, including at least one home that was leveled and at least one other one that had exterior walls knocked down.
 The tornado then weakened to EF2 intensity as it continued eastward, heavily damaging homes and mobile homes as it crossed Market Road and Andrew Road.
 At this time, a new tornado warning with a rare tornado emergency tag was issued for the storm when a large debris ball showed up on radar.

+A two-story home south of Marion, Illinois swept away at high-end EF4 intensity.